giorgiop94/digital-garden/_notes/the map is not the territory -menu is not the food-.md

+Fallacy of misplaced concreteness, [[everything constantly changes (impermanence)]]

+> In assigning fixed labels we commit the fallacy of misplaced concreteness.
+According to Whitehead, by mistaking abstractions, beliefs or mental constructs for physical or “concrete” reality, we hypnotise ourselves.
+Larry G. Maguire in [Whitehead: The Fallacy of Misplaced Concreteness](https://larrygmaguire.com/misplaced-concreteness/)

 ## Systems Thinking
 From [[Book - Thinking in Systems - Donella Meadows]]
 > Everything we think we know about the world is a model.
 Every word and every language is a model.
 All maps and statistics, books and databases, equations and computer programs are models.
 So are the ways I picture the world in my head